bjoentrepreneur/openai-text-to-speech/README.md

 ## Usage

-1. Update the [text](https://github.com/bjoentrepreneur/openai-text-to-speech/blob/a5dcb496f7dd843a203b484064b631ccd0fbf464/src/index.js#L5C15-L5C15) to the output you want
-2. Run the application: `node src/index.js`
-3. Check the `outputs` folder for the generated audio file.

 Provide the text and optionally the voice for the speech generation:

-- Use the `--text` argument to specify the text you want to convert to speech.
+- Use the `--text` argument to specify the text you want to convert to speech. \
   For example:
   `--text "Your text here"`
-- Optionally, use the `--voice` argument to specify the voice.
+- Optionally, use the `--voice` argument to specify the voice. \
   If not provided, the default voice 'nova' will be used.
-For example: `--voice nova`
+For example: `--voice nova` \
-- Available voices include: alloy, echo, fable, onyx, nova, and shimmer.
+  Available voices include: alloy, echo, fable, onyx, nova, and shimmer.

 Run the application with the provided arguments: